John Schnurbusch

 Hall of Fame Player Class of 2023

-In 1985 and 1986, he was a pitcher for the Maritz Yankees in the St. Louis Metro Collegiate League.
-His team won several championships under coach Neil Fiala.
-Schnurbusch was selected to the Metro Collegiate all-star team in 1986.
+Schnurbusch spent six seasons pitching for the Sotolar Pointers of the CYC Senior Major League.
+He played in the NBC World Series with the Pointers and pitched a three-hitter against Jackson, Mississippi for a 7-1 victory.
+In 1985 and 1986, he pitched for the Maritz Yankees in the St. Louis Metro Collegiate League.
+His teams won several championships under coach Neil Fiala.
+Schnurbusch was selected to the Metro Collegiate All-Star team in 1986.

-In the early 1980s, Schnurbusch starred on the mound for the Fenton American Legion team.
-In 1984, he helped Fenton win the American Legion District 10 championship and finish second in the Eastern Zone.
+In the early 1980s, he starred for the Fenton American Legion team.
+In 1984, he helped Fenton win the American Legion District 10 title and finish second in the Eastern Zone.
 His record that year was 11-2 with a 2.35 ERA and 187 strikeouts in 107 innings.
+Schnurbusch pitched at Oakville High School in the early 1980s.